JPYang123/Speech2Text/README.md

 - **OpenAI Integration** – Transcribes speech and performs chat completions using your OpenAI API key.
 The service is defined in `OpenAIService.swift` lines 1‑198.
 - **Text Translation & Improvement** – Translate the transcription into different languages or improve the wording using GPT models (`SpeechViewModel.swift` lines 92‑151).
 - **Custom Corrections** – Maintain a list of user‑defined correction pairs stored in JSON.
 Managed in `CorrectionManager.swift`.
+- **Clipboard Copy** – The Copy button places the processed text on the clipboard for easy sharing.
+- **Temperature Control** – Adjust the OpenAI response creativity from the Settings screen.
 - **UI** – A SwiftUI interface with text boxes, waveform visualization and buttons for recording, translating, improving and managing corrections (`ContentView.swift`).
+- **Onboarding** – A short animated guide explains the main actions.
+It shows automatically on first launch and can be replayed from **Settings > Quick Guide** (`OnboardingView.swift`).

 ## Project Structure